-Did you know that the way you learn depends on your personality, how your brain works, the environment and the culture you are living in?
+Did you know that the way you learn depends on your personality, how your brain works, the environment and the culture you are familiar with?

 By understanding ourselves and becoming more aware of these differences, we become more capable of adjusting to new situations throughout our lifetimes as learners.

-You may have heard the saying; "Anyone can learn, not just on the same day or the same way."
-So, every individual's learning style, speed and capacity are different, and there is no one who cannot learn when a proper learning environment is provided.
+You might have heard the saying; "Anyone can learn, not just on the same day or the same way."
+So, every individual's learning style, speed and capacity are different, and everybody can learn learn when a proper learning environment is provided.
 What should be done is to identify how learners learn the best and make it easier for them to learn efficiently.
 The learning environment should also be arranged according to the learning style.
-In this way, personalized learning experiences can be created accordingly.
+In this way, personalized learning experiences can be offered accordingly.

 So can we say; Your “learning style” is the best learning style?
 Yes, indeed.
 Each individual has a unique learning style and a preferred method of learning and remembering.